svenkubiak/mangooio/docs/caching.md

 ## Named caches

-The application cache is the default.
-Two more caches exist:
+The application cache is the default, but two more caches exist out of the box:

 | Name (`CacheName`) | Use | Eviction |
 |---|---|---|